Black+Decker Flex Vac BDH2020FL Review

 Our Analysis and Test Results

-In our quest to find the best handheld vacuum out there, we compared the specs of multiple products on the market, then bought the most-promising contenders to pit head-to-head.
+In our quest to find the ultimate handheld vacuum out there, we compared the specs of multiple products on the market, then bought the most-promising contenders to pit head-to-head.
 We evaluated and scored six separate test metrics, which together make a product's overall performance score.
 In the end, the Black+Decker Flex Vac BDH2020FL had admirable results, and we discuss them below.

 Performance Comparison